 Dementia is a general term that refers to a decline in cognitive ability severe enough to interfere with activities of daily living.
-Alzheimer disease (AD) is the most common type of dementia, accounting for at least two-thirds of cases of dementia in people age 65 and older.
-Alzheimer disease is a neurodegenerative disease that causes progressive and disabling impairment of cognitive functions including memory, comprehension, language, attention, reasoning, and judgment.
+Alzheimer's disease (AD) is the most common type of dementia, accounting for at least two-thirds of cases of dementia in people age 65 and older.
+Alzheimer's disease is a neurodegenerative disease with insidious onset and progressive impairment of behavioral and cognitive functions including memory, comprehension, language, attention, reasoning, and judgment.
 It is the sixth leading cause of death in the United States.
-Onset before 65 years of age (early onset) is unusual and seen in less than 10% of Alzheimer disease patients.
-The most common presenting symptom is selective short-term memory loss.
-The disease is invariably progressive, eventually leading to severe cognitive decline.
-There is no cure for Alzheimer disease, although there are treatments available that may improve some symptoms.
+Onset before 65 years of age (early onset) is unusual and seen in less than 10% of Alzheimer's disease patients.
+There is no cure for Alzheimer's disease, although there are treatments available that may improve some symptoms.

-Alzheimer disease is characterized by an accumulation of abnormal neuritic plaques and neurofibrillary tangles.
+Alzheimer's disease is characterized by an accumulation of abnormal neuritic plaques and neurofibrillary tangles.

 Genetic Basis of Alzheimer Disease

 Alzheimer's disease can be inherited as an autosomal dominant disorder with nearly complete penetrance.
 The autosomal dominant form of the disease is linked to mutations in 3 genes: AAP gene on chromosome 21, Presenilin1 (PSEN1) on chromosome 14, and Presenilin 2 (PSEN2) on chromosome 1.
 APP mutations may lead to increased generation and aggregation of beta-amyloid peptide.
 PSEN1 and PSEN2 mutations lead to aggregation of beta-amyloid by interfering with the processing of gamma-secretase.
 Mutations in these 3 genes account for about 5 % to 10 % of all the cases and about the majority of early-onset Alzheimer's disease.